KClarkDev/homeless-animal-rescue-team/README.md

 2. **Browse Pets**: Browse through the available pets by using the search filters or simply scrolling through the list.

 3. **Pet Details**: Click on a pet's profile to learn more about them.
 Take your time to read through the information and view their photos.
+See whether a pet is available for adoption, child friendly, animal friendly, at our shelter, or at a foster home.

 4. **Create an Account**: To take full advantage of the website's features, consider creating a user account.
 Click on the "Sign Up" button and follow the prompts to set up your account.

 5. **Log In**: If you already have an account, click on the "Log In" button and enter your credentials.

-6. **Save Favorites**: Once logged in, you can mark pets as favorites by clicking the heart icon on their profile.
-This will add them to your list of favorites for easy access.

-7. **Adoption Process**: When you're ready to adopt a pet, navigate to the pet's profile and click on the "Adopt Me" button.
+6. **Adoption Process**: When you're ready to adopt a pet, navigate to the pet's profile and click on the "Adopt Me" button.
 Fill out the adoption form with your details and submit it.

 ## Future Development